Wisconsin Additions to Income

-Enter the amount of interest you received form state and municipal bonds.
+Enter the amount of interest you received from state and municipal bonds.
 This will generally be the amount shown as tax-exempt interest on your Federal Form 1040, 1040A, or 1040EZ.
-(If you were required for federal purposes to allocate expenses to this income, reduce the a mount to be filled in by such expenses.
+(If you were required for federal purposes to allocate expenses to this income, reduce the amount to be filled in by such expenses.
 If you received interest income which is exempt for state and federal tax purposes, do not include this interest income.)
 For examples of exempt interest, please click here.

 Other Additions to Income - When you enter this information on the Additions to Income screen in our program you will see each item broken out.
 The total of this information is added together and will appear on line 4 of your state Form 1.
 The item's code number will be listed, along with the amount you enter.

 Distributions from Edvest and Tomorrow's Scholar College Savings Account-Code 01